nju-websoft/RepresentationLearning4KGs/README.md

 [Zequn Sun](https://sunzequn.github.io/), Nanjing University, China

 ## Citation
-If you use this slides, please kindly cite it as follows:
+If you use our slides, please kindly cite it as follows:
 ```
 Wei Hu and Zequn Sun.
 Representation Learning for Knowledge Graphs: Link Prediction and Entity Alignment.